 Even if there are many types of fried pizza all around the world, the one from Naples has a very special flavor, coming from the particular nature of the place.
 So, it’s probably no coincidence that the famous Italian director Vittorio De Sica assigned to this specialty an important role in the movie that is considered his greatest tribute to the city: ‘The gold of Naples’.
-Let’s find out the history of this delicacy.
-Let’s visit the most traditional places to enjoy its authentic flavor.
+Let’s find out the history of this delicacy and how is made.
+Let’s visit the most traditional ‘Friggitorie’ (fried food shops) to taste its authentic flavor.

 The history of Neapolitan fried pizza.